nicholaswilde/recipes/docs/ingredients/marshmallow-fluff.md

 !!! tip

     Want to try flavored marshmallow spread?
-Here's some suggestions:
-		Chocolate: add 1/4 to 1/3 cup cocoa powder during the last minutes of mixing
-		Mint: substitute 1 teaspoon peppermint extract for the vanilla
-		Lemon: add the zest of one large lemon to the finished spread
+Here's some suggestions: Chocolate: add 1/4 to 1/3 cup cocoa powder during the last minutes of mixing	Mint: substitute 1 teaspoon peppermint extract for the vanilla Lemon: add the zest of one large lemon to the finished spread.

 !!! tip

     If you want to substitute meringue powder for the fresh egg whites, use 3 tablespoons meringue powder + 5 tablespoons water.

 !!! tip

     Baking vegan?
 A good substitute for the egg whites in this recipe is aquafaba, the liquid drained from a can of chickpeas.
 Surprisingly, it whips into peaks just like egg whites!
 Substitute 2 tablespoons aquafaba for each large egg white; for specifics on the technique read our blog post, A guide to aquafaba.

 ## :link: Source